w3c/wai-intro-wcag/content/new-in-22.md

 <!-- Because of the number of comments received <em>(GitHub [pull requests](https://github.com/w3c/wcag/pulls?q=is%3Apr+is%3Aopen+label%3A%22WCAG+2.2%22) and [issues](https://github.com/w3c/wcag/issues?q=is%3Aissue+is%3Aopen+label%3A%22WCAG+2.2%22))</em>, WCAG 2.2 might not be finalized until 2022. --> The process for completing WCAG 2.2 is introduced in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 Comments on the proposed new success criteria were requested by 11 June 2021.
-Comments submited after that date may be addressed in the next version.
+Comments submitted after that date may be addressed in the next version.
 To comment: Ideally open one [new GitHub issue]( https://github.com/w3c/wcag/issues/new) per discrete comment.
 If you’re not comfortable with GitHub, you can send comments to public-agwg-comments@w3.org

 ### Changes from WCAG 2.1 to WCAG 2.2